 The i-Docs symposium is the first to be dedicated to interactive documentary and has been convened by Judith Aston and Sandra Gaudenzi alongside Jon Dovey in 2011 and with Mandy Rose since 2014.

-The i-Docs symposium takes place bi-annually at the end of March, with the next edition occurring 21-23 March, 2018.
+The i-Docs symposium takes place bi-annually at the end of March, with the most recent edition occurring 21-23 March, 2018.
 Visit the dedicated 2018 Symposium website here.

-The symposium runs in the Watershed, Bristol, where both the DCRC and PM Studio are located.
+The symposium is held in Watershed, Bristol, where both the DCRC and PM Studio are located.

 Themes were: Tools for Thought – interactive documentary platforms for production, teaching and research; The Uses of Immersion – from personalisation to VR and experiential storytelling; and Evolving Practices – where are i-docs going now?

 Alisa Lebow – Creator of Filming Revolution kicked off the event on Wednesday with her keynote Following the Form(less): Exploring the Logic of the Non-narrative.
 This first day then closed with a ‘special’ Made in Bristol & VR Bazaar.

 Over the next two days – as always – there was a combination of panels, show & tells, poster sessions, in conversations and workshops – as well as some surprise ‘i-docs treats’ on Thursday night.